+The liver is a major hematopoietic organ which gives birth to all leukocyte lineages, including extrathymic T cells, natural killer (NK) cells, natural killer T (NKT) cells, dendritic cells, and granulocytes.
+This unique combination of leukocytes in the liver may be the major cause of liver tolerogenicity.
+Extrathymic T cells during their development in the liver undergo incomplete negative selection.
+It is unknown whether the mechanisms in the liver for clonal deletion for selecting naïve extrathymic tosis.")
 Peripheral tolerance occurs in peripheral lymph organs, such as the lymph nodes and spleen, where mature lymphocytes encounter antigens under particular conditions.
 Three principle mechanisms contributing to peripheral tolerance are: I) clonal deletion, 2) clonal anergy (functional inactivation of lymphocytes without cell death), and 3) immune regulation (suppression of lymphocyte activity by regulatory T cells).
-These three mechanisms are not mutually exclusive. mechanisms in the liver for clonal deletion for selecting naïve extrathymic T cells and for removing antigenspecific T cells to develop peripheral tolerance are linked.
+These three mechanisms are not mutually exclusive.
+T cells and for removing antigen-specific T cells to develop peripheral tolerance are linked.
 Studies have revealed that apoptotic cells adhere to liver sinusoidal endothelial cells (LSEC) in the periportal region.
-LSEC have been demonstrated to trap and induce apoptotic cells by an active receptormediated binding process.
+LSEC have been demonstrated to trap and induce apoptotic cells by an active receptor-mediated binding process.
 NKT cells have also been suggested as necessary for the formation of tolerance induction by portal vein injection of antigens and necessary for the induction of oral tolerance.
 The exact mechanism of NKT cell tolerance is unknown.
 Therefore, several mechanisms of peripheral tolerance may be active in the hepatic immune system.